AndreyPascoa/AndreyPascoa/README.md

 </h1>
     Welcome to my GitHub
 <p>
-    Professional at the beginning of his career, with knowledge of Python, Java, OOP, programming logic and web development.
+    I'm professional at the beginning of his career, with knowledge of Python, Java, OOP, programming logic and web development.
 </p>

 <div>